Dlang-UPB/D-Summer-School/docs/mem-management/auto-mem.md

 The [D language specification](https://dlang.org/spec/garbage.html) offers a good insight into how the D's GC works, here we will present only the most important aspects of it.
 D makes extensive use of GC, even if it might not be obvious at a first glance.
-To make efficient use of it, we must understand when and how the GC does it's job.
+To make efficient use of it, we must understand when and how the GC does its job.
 Exceptions, strings, dynamic and associative arrays are some of the built-in types that make use of GC-allocated memory.
 Let's look at an example, using the append operator: